-- Flour: Plain or all purpose flour was used here for a nice light crumb in our cookies.
+- Flour: Plain or all purpose flour results in a nice light crumb in our cookies.

-- Baking soda: This helps our cookies to rise thanks to the brown sugar which baking soda needs to be activated and create nice air throughout those caramel colored cookies.
+- Baking soda: This helps our cookies rise thanks to the brown sugar which baking soda needs to be activated.

-- Chocolate: 56% dark chocolate block was used here because this is less sweet and higher quality than baking chocolate.
+- Chocolate: 56% dark chocolate block was used because it is less sweet and higher quality than baking chocolate.

 - Pecans: Nutty pecans have a deep toasty flavor that makes for a complimentary flavor with the chocolate.
 Walnuts would be a good substitute in equal measure.

 How to make Pecan Chocolate Chip Cookies:

 Preheat your oven to 200C/400F and line a baking tray with greaseproof paper.

 Place your butter, golden syrup and light brown sugar in a bowl and beat on medium until pale and fluffy, approximately 3 minutes.

 Add in the egg and egg yolk and beat until combined and fluffy, approximately 2 minutes.